labd/terraform-provider-amplience/README.md

 ```

 ## TODO List
-- Currently this repository contains a minimal `amplience` package to call the Amplience API with.
-However one of the first things
-that should be improved for this project is that a proper Amplience Client Library should be set up
-- The above Client Library should implement support for multiple Hubs in a clear and logical manner (1 Hub = 1 Provider)
 - Unit/acceptance tests should be expanded
 - It would be nice to have a Mock Amplience server to run (non-acceptance) tests against
 - The above tests can then be made to run on push through a Github Action